ID2223-2024-group2/project/README.md

 1. Dedicate every X datapoints to the test set.
 Make the cycle such that the test set sees various weekdays, seasons, etc.
 2. Use every day after day X as a test day and train on the days before.

-We ended up going with the second option.
+We ended up going with the *second* option.
 While the first seemed to make more sense intuitively, it was not performing as well.
-Similarly, once lagged data was added, this was kind of cheating, as some training days had the laggged value of test days.
+Similarly, once lagged data was added, this was kind of cheating, as some training days had the lagged value of test days.
 Since we had almost 3 years worth of data, this would ensure that there was sufficient season data available in the training set.
-The test set was everything after Midsommar (2024-06-22).
+The test set was everything after Midsommar 2024 (2024-06-22).

 For the ANN, normalization of the inputs/outputs was required.
 For this, we used `sklearn`.